elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/prototype-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> A good use case for the Prototype pattern is when creating multiple instances of an object with similar properties and methods, such as for form inputs or buttons.
+      <strong>Interview Response:</strong> The Prototype pattern is useful when object creation is costly, and you need to duplicate existing instances, retaining their state, especially in performance-intensive situations like gaming or graphics rendering.
     </div>
     <hr/>
     <div>